JellonaVesa666/KimbleConsoleApp/README.md

 ### Statistics

-After running build or solution, application should create a "Logs" folder which has game statistics as in JSON format for later viewing.
+After running build or solution, application should create a "Logs" folder which has game statistics in JSON format for later viewing.
 JSON is regenerated after each run so it wont save data from multiple runs.

 * Statistics.json
   ```sh